MattOpen/moTimeline/README.md

 * http://www.mattopen.com
 * http://www.mattopen.com/Projekte/moTimeline

+##special thanks to...
+* Livestamp.js A simple, unobtrusive jQuery plugin that provides auto-updating timeago text to your timestamped HTML elements using Moment.js.http://mattbradley.github.com/livestampjs

 #License
 This plugin and all code contained is Copyright 2014 <a href="http://www.exponde.com" >exponde</a>, Germany.
 You are granted a license to use this code / software as you wish, free of charge and free of restrictions under the MIT license